There are twelve hotels in downtown Las Vegas. And here I’m talking about the safe, walk able, tourist area of downtown.

-The ten open hotels are listed as follows: The Plaza Hotel and Casino, Main Street Station, The Californian, Downtown Grand, Golden Gate, Golden Nugget, Fremont Hotel and Casino, Four Queens, The D Las Vegas, and the El Cortez.
+The twelve hotels are listed as follows: Circa Las Vegas, The Plaza Hotel and Casino, Main Street Station, The Californian, Downtown Grand, Golden Gate, Golden Nugget, Apache Hotel at Binion’s, Fremont Hotel and Casino, Four Queens, The D Las Vegas, and the El Cortez.

 Here’s a brief rundown of each of these downtown properties:

 Opened in October of 2020, Circa Las Vegas became the first brand-new downtown hotel in over forty years.
 It’s far and away the nicest hotel downtown in my opinion.
 Basically it’s the Bellagio of Fremont Street.